xarray logo

 Using Xarray for the analysis of neurophysiology data

-Wednesday, March 29th, 2023 (about 1 year ago)
+Wednesday, March 29th, 2023 (over 1 year ago)

 TLDR: Xarray’s data structures are used in parts of the AllenSDK and provide an effective way to represent data recorded from neurons in living brains.